willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 then be interpreted as the importance of each pixel to excite each particular neuron -->

-Simonyan \etal build on the work of Erhan \etal on activation maximisation (a network-centric visualisation) by introducing regularisation terms to the optimisation objective to improve the interpretability of the generated image.
+Simonyan \etal{} build on the work of Erhan \etal{} on activation maximisation (a network-centric visualisation) by introducing regularisation terms to the optimisation objective to improve the interpretability of the generated image.
-The regularisation terms are designed to attempt to restrict the generated image to the space of natural images, since this is hard notion to express mathematically the regularisers simply act as proxies for 'naturalness'.
+The regularisation terms are designed to restrict the generated image to the space of natural images, since this is hard notion to express mathematically, the regularisation terms act as proxy measures for how natural the synthesized image is.
 In addition to improving the results of activation maximisation, it is shown that the method is equivalent to the deconvolutional network visualisation method proposed in [@zeiler2013_VisualizingUnderstandingConvolutional].
-The authors also introduce a new image-centric visualisation method to determine the contribution of individual pixels in an input image to its classification by calculating the first order Taylor expansion of the partial derivative of the predicted class neuron with respect to the image space producing a linear function from which the weights of the pixels approximate their relative importance in the classification, these weights can then be used as a heatmap.
+The authors also introduce a new image-centric visualisation method to determine the contribution of individual pixels in an input image to its classification by calculating the first order Taylor expansion of the partial derivative of the predicted class neuron with respect to the image space producing a linear function from which the weights of the pixels approximate their relative importance in the classification.
+These weights can then be visualised as a heatmap in the image space.

 <!--